wethod/learning-center-source/content/planning/index.md

 You can plan a person by half-days: we think it's not worth planning by more fine-grained amounts of time.
 If your tasks require less time, just group them!

 {{< note title="Note" >}}

-**<p>You cannot plan people for the current day: if you don't know what you have to do when you arrive at the office, how can you be productive?</p>**
+**You cannot plan people for the current day: if you don't know what you have to do when you arrive at the office, how can you be productive?**

-**<p>A project manager can plan other people on a project only if a budget exists for that project.</p>**
+**A project manager can plan other people on a project only if a budget exists for that project.**

 {{< /note >}}

 ## The Structure

-The main part of this section is a kind of calendar: on the top you have the days and on the left all your teammates are listed, to allocate a person you just need to click on the intersection between the day and the person name.

 On the top you have three buttons, from the left: